FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Booklet.md

 - **Leaden Ball (Hisui)** - This could crack floors if dropped high enough; this ball can only be thrown from 20ft away, and only does 3 Tests against Pokemon, but when thrown at the Back of a Pokemon it instead does 4 Tests instead.
 - **Gigaton Ball (Hisui)** - Ignore the fact that a 10 year-old can lift and throw this with ease; this ball can only be thrown from 15ft away, and only does 5 Tests against Pokemon, but when thrown at the Back of a Pokemon it instead does 6 Tests instead.
 - **Origin Ball (Hisui)** - The Legendary Ball, catcher of Origin Forme Dialga or Palkia, this ancient ball appears to only be designed to capture and tame the rogue Legendaries when their quarrels begin to bring about the end of all time and reality.

+# Items & Held Items
+Have a giant list of Items from the games with listings:
+## Trainer Items
+### Escape Items
+- Poke Doll - The oldest escape tool; roll an Advantage Test to distract a group of Pokemon from combat and allow the party to escape an Encounter.
+Tests at Disadvantage against Trainers' Pokemon and Powerful Pokemon
+- Fluffy Tail - Wiggle-waggles, bounces, and jumps up!; roll a Standard Test to distract a group of Pokemon from combat and allow the party to escape an Encounter.
+Tests at Advantage against small Pokemon, whilst Testing at Disadvantage against larger Pokemon.
+- Poke Toy - Poofy and flows curiously; roll a Standard Test to distract a Group of Pokemon from combat and allow the party to escape an Encounter.
+Tests at Advantage against Feline Pokemon.
+Can also be used in Combat to distract all Pokemon in line-of-sight with a Disadvantage Test, whilst they make a Standard Test to resist, or focus their attacks at the user for 1 Turn.
+### Evolution Items
+### Valuables & Exchange Items
+### Flutes
+### Fossils
+### Repels
+### Scents

+## Held Items
+### Incense
+### Gems
+### Choice Items
+### Power Items
+### Scarves
+### Mega Stones
+### Plates
+### Drives
+### Memories
 # Alternate Playstyles

 ## Pokemon Rangers